Skylar Analytics includes the following components:

 You can see which organizations are currently sending data to Skylar AI by going to the Organizations page (Registry > Accounts > Organizations) and looking at the Skylar AI Status column for the organizations.

-To enable Skylar AI with SL1 organizations:
+To enable Skylar AI with Skylar One organizations:

-2. In the Select Action drop-down, select Send Data from Selected Orgs to Skylar AI and click Go to start sending data about the selected organizations to Skylar AI.
+In the Select Action drop-down, select Send Data from Selected Orgs to Skylar AI and click to start sending data about the selected organizations to Skylar AI.
 The Skylar AI Status column for the selected organizations changes to Enabled.

-If you are using a version of AP2 before Mochi, you will need to set up Skylar AI with the steps below for the Skylar SL1 Management Tool instead of the Service Connections page in SL1.
+If you are using a version of AP2 before Mochi, you will need to set up Skylar AI with the steps below for the Skylar SL1 Management Tool instead of the Service Connections page in Skylar One.
 ScienceLogic strongly recommends that you upgrade to Mochi.
 For more information, see the AP2 Mochi release notes.

 To run the Skylar SL1 Management Tool: